2nd (Second) Offense DUI Cases

-It only makes sense that a 2nd offense DUI case is more serious than a 1st offense case, and it hardly takes a lawyer to explain why.
+Of course, it makes sense that a 2nd offense DUI case is more serious than a 1st offense, and it hardly takes a lawyer to explain why.

-The first task of a Michigan DUI lawyer in a 2nd offense DUI case is to obtain then carefully examine ALL of the evidence.
+The first task of a Michigan DUI lawyer in a 2nd offense DUI case is to obtain, and then carefully examine ALL of the evidence.

 Every angle of the case must be carefully checked out to see if there is some way out of the charge.
 The traffic stop, the field sobriety tests and the breath or blood test(s) must be critically examined.

 We'll want to see any dash-cam or body cam video.
-If there ever was a time to search for a break in the evidence, it's in this situation.
+If there ever was a time to search for a flaw in the evidence, it's in this situation.

-If the case is solid, then our first priority in any 2nd offense DUI is to keep the client out of jail.
-My team and I are especially good at that.
+If the case is solid, then our first priority in any 2nd offense DUI is to keep the client out of jail, and my team and I are especially good at that.